engrchrishenry/lensless_face_recognition/README.md

 # Privacy-Preserving Face Recognition and Verification with Lensless Camera
 This is the official pytorch implmentation of the TCSVT 2024 paper titled [Privacy-Preserving Face Recognition and Verification With Lensless Camera](https://ieeexplore.ieee.org/document/10793399).

+## Dependencies
+The code is tested on Linux with the following packages:
+-PyTorch 1.11.0
+-Numpy 1.23.0
+-OpenCV Python
+-Pillow

-# Dataset Preparation
+## Dataset Generation

-Download the [**FlatCam Face Dataset**](https://computationalimaging.rice.edu/databases/flatcam-face-dataset/) by (Rice University)
+Download the [**FlatCam Face Dataset**](https://computationalimaging.rice.edu/databases/flatcam-face-dataset/) by Rice University.

-- 87 subjects
-- 23,838 samples
-- Real lensless sensor measurements
-- Variations in pose, expression, and illumination

-⚠️ **Dataset is not included** in this repository due to licensing and privacy constraints.
-Please refer to the paper for dataset access and preprocessing details.
+## Training

+## Testing

 ## Citation